 9.4.2.265 SAR Configuration element

 The Segmentation and Reassembly (SAR) Configuration element is formatted as shown in Figure 86.
-The SAR Configuration element can be included in the ADDBA Request and Response frames in case the ADDBA originator requests the recipient to use segmentation and reassembly for a corresponding TID.
+The SAR Configuration element can be included in the ADDBA Request and Response frames and in the Association Request and Response frames, in case the originator requests the recipient to use segmentation and reassembly for a corresponding TID.
 The SAR Configuration element indicates the specific segmentation parameters for the TID.